 Although we're mentioning ears, something to keep in mind is this can occur with anything as long as the ear is being exposed to enough friction.

-Although other parts of the head are receiving trauma such as the face for example, the ear is a unique case as it is primarily made up of cartilage and skin.
-This causes the ear to react in its own distinctive way to trauma.
+Although other parts of the head are receiving trauma such as the face, for example, the ear is a unique case as it is primarily made up of cartilage and skin.
+This causes the ear to react in its distinctive way to trauma.

 Cauliflower ears can develop in any position but these are some of the notable ones.

-Extreme cases can occur where a person has put an extraordinary amount of rounds in a short period of time, and throughout that time ear friction has occurred vs a combination of rubbing against the gi, head, and other parts of the person without wearing headgear.
+Extreme cases can occur where a person has put an extraordinary amount of rounds in a short period, and throughout that time ear friction has occurred vs a combination of rubbing against the gi, head, and other parts of the person without wearing headgear.

 Badge of Honor